-The most important values at the Columbia Police Department include honesty, transparency, integrity, accountability, professionalism and the highest level of citizen-service.

-Those best practices are shown through the conduct of each employee and guided by the department's vision, mission, core values, directives and procedures.

-As an agency, we hold ourselves to the highest of standards to promote our trust and legitimacy to the valued, diverse communities we serve.
+The culture at the Columbia Police Department is one of professionalism, accountability and transparency.
+Furthermore, the conduct of each employee is guided by the department's vision, mission, core values, directives and policies.
+Holding ourselves to the highest of standards promotes our trust and legitimacy in the communities we serve.

-The Office of Professional Standards produces the Internal Affairs Report annually for your review.
-The Internal Affairs Unit is responsible for investigating allegations of employee misconduct; use of force; vehicle pursuits and officer-involved motor vehicle collisions.

-Additionally, the report compares information from the previous year for analysis.
+The Internal Affairs Report is produced annually by the Office of Professional Standards for the public's review.
+The Internal Affairs Unit is charged with investigating allegations of employee misconduct, use of force, vehicle pursuits and officer-involved motor vehicle collisions.
+The report compares information to the previous year for comparison and analysis.

-I sincerely hope the information shared in this report provides you with understanding and insight of our efforts to be accountable to you, our valued citizens.

-We are committed to earning your trust and respect every day.
+I hope the information in this report provides you with understanding and insight of our efforts to be accountable to each other and our citizens.
+We are committed to earning our citizens' trust and respect each and every day.